-Intermittent fasting is all over the news.
-Not only is it super popular, but it’s also a highly effective way to lose weight and boost your health.
+Intermittent fasting (IF) is all over the news.
+Not only is it popular, but it’s also a great way to lose weight and boost your health.
 IF is an eating pattern that cycles between periods of eating (feasting) and not eating (fasting).
 But, despite its popularity, there are many myths about intermittent fasting.

 Top Myths About Fasting Debunked